eligrey/mutaprophylaxis/README.md

   <dt><code><strong title="MutationEvent">event</strong>.<strong title="void">revert</strong>()</code></dt>
   <dd>
     Attempts to revert a MutationEvent.
-Note that a MutationEvent cannot be reverted during an the execution of a MutationEvent event listener, so you should call it in a zero-timeout.
+Note that a <code>MutationEvent</code> cannot be reverted during an the execution of a MutationEvent event listener, so you should call it in a zero-timeout.
 For example, refer to the following example code.
 <pre><code>var allowMutations = false;
 comments.addEventListener("DOMCharacterDataModified", function (event) {
     if (!allowMutations) {